 On May 23, 2013, we entered into a permanent employment agreement (contrat à durée indéterminée) with our Chief Financial Officer and member of our executive board, Mr. Philippe Mauberna.
 The employment agreement was revised by an amendment authorized by the supervisory board on April 11, 2019 and executed on April 25, 2019.
 Under the employment agreement, Mr. Mauberna was entitled to an annual base salary of €220,000 in 2018 and variable compensation in an amount up to 50% of the annual base salary, depending on the achievement of specified performance objectives.
 In 2019, Mr. Mauberna was entitled to an annual base salary of €242,000 and variable compensation in an amount up to 50% of the annual base salary, depending on the achievement of specified performance objectives.
-The agreement provides for a 12-month non-compete period following the termination of employment.
-Mr. Mauberna is entitled to monthly compensation during the non-compete period of 66% of his annual base salary.
+The agreement provides for a 12-month non-compete period of 66% of his annual base salary.
 Further, the agreement provides for an exclusivity undertaking during the term of the agreement, and a confidentiality undertaking for the term of the agreement and 10 years thereafter.
 This employment agreement may be terminated by both Mr. Mauberna and us under the conditions provided for by regulation and the collective labor agreement applicable to the employee and subject to a three-month prior notice.